Meal Plan Options for ESF Students

 We recommend that most new students choose the 10-Meal Plus Trailhead Plan or the 14-Meal Plan to begin their first-year.
 You can change your contract to a larger meal plan if you find that 10 or 14 meals are not enough, but you cannot change to a smaller plan once you have submitted a contract for a larger plan.

-Unlike any other plan, the 10-Meal Plus Trailhead Plan offers the combination of a 10-meal per week plan at Syracuse University plus a “Trailhead Dollars” account (debit) for use at the Trailhead Café at ESF.
-The Trailhead Café in ESF’s Gateway Center is especially convenient for breakfast and lunch.
+Unlike any other plan, the 10-Meal Plus Trailhead Plan offers the combination of a 10-meal per week plan at Syracuse University plus a "Trailhead Dollars" account (debit) for use at The Trailhead Café at ESF.
+The Trailhead Café in ESF's Gateway Center is especially convenient for breakfast and lunch.
 Trailhead Dollars can also be used for food and beverage purchases at the Treehouse Grab and Go store in Marshall Hall.
-All food purchases made using Trailhead Dollars are non-taxable and receive a 5% discount, ultimately saving the customer 13% compared to using another method of payment.
+All food purchases made using Trailhead Dollars are non-taxable.

 Trailhead Plan “A”